Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- All inpatient and outpatient birthing care organizations provide all personnel with training to support breastfeeding/bodyfeeding.
+- All inpatient and outpatient birthing care organizations provide all personnel with equity-centered training to support breastfeeding/bodyfeeding

-- Equitable compensation for birth and breastfeeding/bodyfeeding professionals is based on the levels of clinical skill, effort, responsibility, and working conditions involved in doing the work.
+- Equitable compensation for birth and breastfeeding/bodyfeeding professionals is based on the levels of clinical skill, effort, responsibility, and working conditions involved in doing the work – commensurate with professional expertise and lived experience but not necessarily reliant on specific credentials or externally recognized certifications

 - Birth and breastfeeding/bodyfeeding support are offered at low/no cost to families and families have access to financial aid when they need it.

-- Birth and breastfeeding/bodyfeeding care teams are multidisciplinary and meet the following criteria:
+- Birth and breastfeeding/bodyfeeding care teams are multidisciplinary and meet – at least – the following criteria

-- Racially and ethnically representative of the families they serve
+- Racially and ethnically representative of the families they serve, and are actively anti-racist

 - Skilled in adhering to the cultural traditions of each family they serve